Give yourself the space to grow a little bit everyday with a daily design practice.

 Have you ever been in a meeting or a lecture, and thought: I wish I had a piece of paper to write down this idea!
 It’s no wonder so many artists and designers are in the habit of constantly keeping a notebook with them—having a notebook makes sure that you don’t lose valuable insights or ideas that come your way during the rush of the day.

-Whether you keep a physical notebook or a digital list on your phone, make a space where you can record thoughts about your project, and keep sketches or brainstorms in one place so you can draw from them later.
+Whether you keep a physical notebook or a digital list on your phone, make a space where you can record thoughts about your project, and keep sketches or brainstorms in one place using a brainstorming tool so you can draw from them later.
 Transitional moments—like train rides or waiting lines—are wonderful times to work out next steps or details for your project.
 Resist the urge to take out your phone—be open to the world around you, and capture your thoughts so you can use them later during work time.

 One of the best ways to keep track of your progress is to routinely share your work—keeping a blog or posting updates on your social media channels will help you document your work and also provide encouragement for reaching your daily goals.
 Although you can decide whether or not you want to make your project public, posting consistently about it has the added bonus that you’ll generate an audience for your finished project as well.